We follow the UK Government Keeping Children Safe in Education Guidance (September 2020). Please click here to download a copy.

 Responding to an allegation made against a Brompton Hall employee:

-The statutory guidance, Working Together to Safeguard Children 2006, states that the following process must be followed if the allegation fits within the scope of the statutory guidance that you have:
+We follow the UK Government Working Together to Safeguard Children (July 2018) guidance.
+To download a copy, please click here.
+This guidance states that the following process must be followed if the allegation fits within the scope of the statutory guidance that you have:

 - Behaved in a way that has harmed a child or may have harmed a child; or

 - Possibly committed a criminal offence against or related to a child; or

 - Behaved towards a child or children in a way that indicated she/he is unsuitable to work with children; or

 - Investigated that the allegation is clearly and demonstrably without foundation.

 When an allegation or concern is made against a member of staff relating to a person’s conduct towards a child, the following process must be followed: